Photo Credit: Michel Curi

 No matter where you decide to live, it’s a good idea to try to make sure you’ll actually like your neighbors.
 Esri makes finding the right neighborhood a bit easier with their Zip Tapestry tool.

-So now that you have a target location, let’s look at how you’ll be getting around.
+Now let’s look at how you’ll be getting around.

 The table above shows a breakdown of how many Jacksonville citizens endure various commute times, with the largest percentage falling in the 20-24 minute range.